 - Panty & Stocking with Garterbelt has a swarm of flies forming into a human hand... who gives Chuck a full-scale swatting (after he did so with one of them), throwing Chuck into a microwave, topped off with the swarm giving him the middle finger, complete with Written Sound Effect "FUCK!"

-- In Finding Nemo, a school of moonfish (voiced by John Ratzenberger) does a series of impressions for Dory and becomes an arrow to give her and Marlin directions to Sydney.
+- Finding Nemo: A school of moonfish (voiced by John Ratzenberger) does a series of impressions for Dory and becomes an arrow to give her and Marlin directions to Sydney.
 Lampshaded when they mention that they've practiced their impressions.

-- In the third movie of The Matrix, the sentinel robots make a hand-like shape.
+- The Matrix: In the third movie, the sentinel robots make a hand-like shape.
 Later, robots form a face and it talks to Neo.
 Probably Justified because there is just that much computing power guiding them.

-- In The Nutty Professor with Eddie Murphy, the professor proposes to his girlfriend by attracting fireflies into the words "Marry me?" using a synthesized firefly pheromone.
+- Nutty Professor II: The Klumps: The professor proposes to his girlfriend by attracting fireflies into the words "Marry me?" using a synthesized firefly pheromone.

 - Harry Potter and the Goblet of Fire: The Irish mascots at the Quidditch World Cup, a swarm of flying leprechauns that forms shapes to amuse the audience.
 They get pissed off when Bulgaria does well, eventually forming a hand making a "very rude gesture indeed."

 - Lorenzo: A school of fish looks like a big fish and scares the sharks away.
 One of them is an odd-colored fish, so it has trouble staying away from predators until the other fish agree to make it be the eye.

 - The Neverending Story: Ygramul the Many, a swarm of poisonous beetle-like bugs which forms a devilish face, a giant scorpion, a fist...